Lori Goss-Reaves

 How Dr. Lori Goss-Reaves's story made the government tell the truth

-Lori followed the typical first time author journey.
-She explored the agented path and courted traditional publishers.
+Dr. Goss-Reaves followed the typical first-time author journey.
+She explored the agented path.
+She courted traditional publishers.
 She was unable to find satisfactory terms.
 No traditional publisher is going to allow a first-time author creative control of their first book.
-It doesn't really matter to large publishers whether the President pinned a medal around your neck or your husband is a nationally syndicated artist.
+It doesn't matter to large publishers whether the President pinned a medal around your neck or your husband is a nationally syndicated artist.

-Next, Lori explored hybrid publishing but ran into quality concerns.
+Next, Dr. Goss-Reaves explored hybrid publishing but ran into quality concerns.
 She kept finding atrocious cover design, poor typesetting, and unusable graphics.

-Eventually a mutual friend introduced Lori to me.
-We negotiated a path that allowed Lori to publish with an exclusive publishing imprint.
+Eventually, a mutual friend introduced Dr. Goss-Reaves to Writing Nights.
+We fashioned a cover that would resonate with her audience, had the book edited by a Stanford-educated attorney and then by a Federal Appeals Court clerk.
+And then we negotiated a path that allowed Lori to publish with an exclusive publishing imprint.
 That way Lori got the professionalism of a trad publisher—marketing bump, distribution strategies—while retaining the creative control that was important to her.

-Kiss Lori For Me, a journey that started with an investigation into a government coverup that happened during the Vietnam War culminated in a book that earned multiple spots on the Best Seller charts, a career in the U.S. House of Representatives, and the President of the United States pinning the Medal of Freedom around Lori's neck.
+Kiss Lori For Me, a journey that started with an investigation into a government coverup that happened during the Vietnam War culminated in a book that earned multiple spots on the Best Seller charts, a seat in the U.S. House of Representatives, and the President of the United States pinning a Gold Star to Dr. Goss-Reave's lapel.